-The Law Society of Scotland is the professional body for over 11,000 Scottish solicitors.
+The Law Society of Scotland is the professional body for over 11,000 Scottish solicitors, more than 50% of whom are women.
 With our overarching objective of leading legal excellence, we strive to excel and to be a world-class professional body, understanding and serving the needs of our members and the public.
 We set and uphold standards to ensure the provision of excellent legal services and ensure the public can have confidence in Scotland's solicitor profession.